stats4sd/SSD-Resources-Demo/README.md

 **_Note_**
 Build process currently has issue when minifying firebase components [see issue #132](https://github.com/stats4sd/Stats4SD-Resources-Site/issues/132)
-Current workaround includes additional imports in polymer.json to maintain automatic process, however this should be reviewed at a later date to help minimise file sizes
+Current workaround includes additional imports in polymer.json to maintain automatic process, however this should be reviewed at a later date to help minimise file sizes.
+Build should be tested via $firebase serve command and if auth fails firebase-auth.js may still need to be copied from bower_components/firebase

 Note to self - ensure version number on stats4sd-home.html is updated accordingly to help identification